LeonardA-L/techio-what-new-in-node-8/markdowns/post.md

 # Async Hooks

 The `async_hooks` is an experimental module that helps you monitor async operations.
-You can defined hooks for the various stages of an async request's lifecycle.
+You can define hooks for the various stages of an async request's lifecycle.
 The constructor `async_hooks.createHook` takes as parameter an object with different callbacks:

 ```javascript
 // Create a new AsyncHook instance.
 All of these callbacks are optional.